davidtr1037/davidtr1037.github.io/projects/ram.md

 #### Environment

 The experiments were run on a Ubuntu 16.04 machine, with Intel i7-6700 processor (8 cores) and 32GB of RAM.
-Note that building LLVM takes usualy 15-30 minutes (depending on your hardware and how many cores you use), so please take that into considiration.
+Note that building LLVM takes usually 15-30 minutes (depending on your hardware and how many cores you use), so please take that into consideration.
-The rest of the dependencis are built relatively quickly.
+The rest of the dependencies are built relatively quickly.

 #### Build & Install
 Install the following packages, using: